Kyochi/DriveSize/README.md

 ![alt tag](http://i.imgur.com/Q4CcJth.png)

 Do you really want to know the size of any folder in Google Drive ?
-DriveSize's coming.
+DriveSize is here.

 ## Installation & Usage setup